Chenyangming9/llvm-project/clang-tools-extra/docs/clang-tidy/checks/modernize-use-transparent-functors.rst

 .. option:: SafeMode

-  If the option is set to `true`, the check will not diagnose cases where using a transparent functor cannot be guaranteed to produce identical results as the original code.
-The default value for this option is `false`.
+  If the option is set to non-zero, the check will not diagnose cases where using a transparent functor cannot be guaranteed to produce identical results as the original code.
+The default value for this option is `0`.

 This check requires using C++14 or higher to run.